Wandering Bajans

 Read the full Auckland post →

 I landed at 7.30am after an extremely long journey from Barbados and was immediately struck by how green everything was.
 Auckland sits on an isthmus between two harbours and the city is dotted with volcanic cones that give it an unusual, lumpy skyline.
-Give Auckland two days minimum — there is significantly more here than one rainy afternoon suggests.
+Give Auckland two days minimum.

 • Sky Tower — highest structure in the southern hemisphere

-• Waiheke Island — 35 minutes by ferry, vineyards, beaches, completely different pace.
-One of Auckland’s genuine highlights
+• Waiheke Island — 35 minutes by ferry, vineyards, beaches, completely different pace

-• Mission Bay and Tamaki Drive — beautiful coastal walk along the waterfront
+• Mission Bay and Tamaki Drive — coastal waterfront walk

-• Ponsonby and Grey Lynn — the neighbourhood for great food and coffee
+• Ponsonby and Grey Lynn — great food and coffee

-• One Tree Hill / Maungawhau — volcanic cones with panoramic city views, easy to walk up
+• One Tree Hill / Maungawhau — volcanic cone with panoramic city views

 Read the full Rotorua post →